apanjain/ML-Ops/kafka-setup/README.md

 # Setting up the KAFKA CLUSTER
 For detail on setting up kafka cluster, you can visit this [github repo](https://github.com/mukesh2966/Kafka-MQ).

-Once gone through the details in above repo, we can move to utilize the files present in this repo.
+Once gone through the details in [kube-demo/setup folder](https://github.com/mukesh2966/Kafka-MQ/tree/main/kube-demo/setup) in the above repo, we can move to utilize the files present in this repo.

 ## ENV Varaibles Setup